Lancaster County Crime Numbers

 Cash, credit card, and debit card payments are accepted for depositing money in inmate’s commissary accounts at the kiosk located in the prison lobby.
 Money order is only accepted when sending money by mail.
 For more information about the prison’s payment instructions, visit its Finances webpage.

 The Court of Common Pleas is the only county court in Lancaster County.
-Its contact information are:
+Its contact information is as follows:

 Lancaster County Courthouse